 If RTP proxying is done for calls, then another consideration is the amount of voice traffic that has to pass through the server.
 Voice stream is extremely sensitive to delays in processing, so using a high-end network adapter is highly recommended.

 A single PortaSIP® processing node can proxy up to 3,000 concurrent calls.

 How much bandwidth is required for call handling?

-For a single call PortaSIP® normally needs to transfer 10-20 KB of SIP signaling data, and this takes up about 50 bps of the channel.
+For a single call PortaSIP® normally needs to transfer 10-20 KB of SIP signaling data.